ifreitz/sample-web-app/README.md

 I may not include image manipulation because of the type of database I used which is SQLITE.

-How these commands to run the application:
+Execute these commands to run the application:

 > sudo npm run dev